PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 terminal-affine, pre-ADD, channel-slice, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine InstanceNorm dual-statistics implementation checkpoint

+Only the last direct dual-statistics InstanceNorm residual/add/resize call now assigns its unchanged result to `_pre_terminal_affine_instancenorm_dualstats_stats`.
+The other two direct calls and the nested indexed-convergence occurrence retain their previous forms.

+The staged counter is complete because pruning remains positive-only.
+It is not consumed by reconciliation, and ModelIR/LayoutState forwarding, owner guards, and first terminal-affine ordering are unchanged.

+Focused complete indexed-owner, terminal-affine, and architecture coverage is `218 passed in 1.34s`.
+The sequential dual-statistics, indexed/compatibility pre-ADD, channel-slice, pad, terminal-slice, callback, affine, bridge, SPP, QKV, hard-activation, SINet, late-layout, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `1014 passed in 29.74s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately preceding `_optimize_transpose_instancenorm_residual_mul_concat_conv_nhwc_chains` owner.
+Confirm all occurrence forms and its pruning contract before selecting only the last direct call for evidence.
+Commit and push only; do not create or update a pull request.